GAWDILessonRepos/wdi_2_rack_demo_overview/README.md

 ## Demo
 ### Show the HTTP Request Headers

-Rack puts all the Request Headers, and other info, inside env argument that is passed to the lambda.
+Rack puts all the Request Headers, and other info, inside the env argument that is passed to the lambda.
 This env argument is a Ruby Hash.

-Now we can implement all kinds of business logic that can depend on the HTTP Request's path, the URL parameters, etc.
+Now we can implement all kinds of business logic that can depend on the HTTP Request's path, the Query String, etc.

-In this case we're just going to build a string from some of this env info and sent it back to the client.
+In this case we're just going to build a string from some of this info found in the env hash.
+Then we will send it back to the client as a HTTP Repsonse.

 ```
 touch rack/show_http_headers.rb